Cool Tech Tools for Back-to-School Safety

 2. Apple’s Family Setup for Apple Watch: A new age GPS tracker

-Stepping into the kids smartwatch arena, Apple introduces its Family Setup feature for Apple Watches.
+Stepping into the kids smartwatch arena, Apple offers its Family Setup feature for Apple Watches.
 A parent-child duo recently made the switch from their cherished Gabb Watch to Apple's offering.

 "My Gabb contract expires this week and I made the decision to switch [my daughter] from the Gabb Watch to a Family Share Apple Watch," one father told us (we're withholding names to protect the identity of the minor child).
 "It was super easy to set up the Apple Watch and we're excited to see how it compares to the Gabb."